 Quick and easy meals are my favorite kind of meals to make.
 I share as many 30-minute-meals as I can over on my blog.
 One of my missions is to share quick, healthy meals for busy moms.
 Sometimes finding that extra hour to spend in the kitchen each night can be tough.
 For everyone, not just moms!
 We just have life happening all around us and of course we want to have healthy meals, but it’s tough to make a homemade meal every single night.
 So for the nights that we are short on time, we can turn to quick 30-minute meals like this Easy Beef Picadillo with Potatoes or my Spinach Salad with Chicken, Apples and Avocados.

 Easy Beef Picadillo with Potatoes is Whole30 friendly and Paleo.
 Whether you’re doing a round of Whole30 or simply enjoy sticking to more clean eating, all the ingredients in this recipe will be compliant and healthy to enjoy.
 I love eating along the lines of a Paleo diet, but try not to get too caught up in slapping a ‘label’ on the foods.
 Instead I try to look at things as: are they healthy and clean eats?
 Did they come from the ground or are a good quality of meat?
 Looking at the health benefits of each food has really helped me in deciding which items to get at the farmer’s market and the grocery stores.
-I would love to hear if you stick to a lifestyle or a diet choice and how you came to that decision.
-Let us know in the comments below!

 I am so thankful Jen has had me as a guest blogger today on her beautiful blog.
 I have loved sharing one of my recipes with you all and hope you enjoy it as much as we did!
 You can find more of my quick and easy recipes like my Paleo Coconut Chicken Curry or Chicken Taco Spaghetti Squash Bake on my food blog anaankeny.com.Print